top of page

 • What are your staff to camper ratios ?

 Our ratios are between 6:1 and 4:1 depending on camper and staff attendance in each area.
-We aim to have a 4:1 ratio in the Squirrel’s nest.

 • What kind of background and experience do your staff have?